 Actin Regulation

-- Maintaining the intracellular pool of unpolymerised actin
+- Maintaining the intracellular reservoir of unpolymerised actin required for rapid cytoskeletal assembly

-- Enabling rapid cytoskeletal remodelling in response to injury
+- Enabling fast structural changes in response to tissue injury

 Cell Migration

-- Keratinocyte migration is promoted, supporting wound closure
+- Keratinocyte migration accelerates, promoting epithelial wound closure

 Anti-Inflammatory Effects

-- Researchers have observed suppression of pro-inflammatory cytokines in animal models
+- Downregulation of pro-inflammatory cytokines (TNF-α, IL-1β) in animal injury models

 Key Research